AmanAsanovich/DataScraping/README.md

-Some data scraping code here as tutorial for me.
+Some data scraping code here made for some small work.